sgpinkus/auditd-log-alerts/README.md

 # SIMPLE AUDITD LOG ALERTS
-The script [auditd_log_alerts.js](./auditd_log_alerts.js) is a minimal NodeJS 12.x script that takes an `auditd.log` on stdin and filters it to zero or more security alert messages.
-Basically it:
+The script [auditd_log_alerts.js](./auditd_log_alerts.js) is a minimal NodeJS script that takes an `auditd` log text stream on stdin and filters it to zero or more security alert messages:

   - Parses auditd events into single log lines in a more usable format (logfmt by default).
   - Adds a human readable description (`desc`) field (taken from [STIG][stig]).
   - Adds a informational level field as a *rough* indication of the severity of the event.
-  - Filters what w.h.p. useless noise for the purpose of alerting (not auditing).
+  - Filters noise for the purpose of alerting (not auditing).

 Can work by simply tailing an `auditd.log`, or installed as an audisp plugin.
 "Alerts" are just any event that make it through the hardcoded filter rules.
 Alerts have a (baked in) level of severity from 0 (highest) to 7 (mirroring syslog levels).
 Alert messages are fairly rudimentary digest of the raw auditd events.

 What's considered an noteworthy event is based heavily on a review of the open source `audisp-prelude` audisp plugin that came with [auditd-2.8.x][audit_src], and the [STIG][stig] and other rule sets that come packaged with auditd.
 This script is less sophisticated than `audisp-prelude` but is also much simpler to use (I tried and failed to get prelude working, hence this).

 # USAGE
-Script can be used as is *as a script*, printing text messages on stdout:
+Can simply print text messages on stdout from some auditd log file:

         tail -F auditd.log | node auditd_log_alerts.js

-or imported *as a module* providing objects (`{ msg, level }`) to caller given log lines.
+Can import *as a module* providing alert  objects (`{ msg, level }`) to caller given log lines.
 See this [AWS Cloudwatch lambda handler](docs/cloudwatch_reader.skel.js) example, or C&P default console logger from the script and modify to suit.

 # ANALYSIS AND DESIGN
 Main requirements and constraints: